Engin-Boot/capture-behavior-of-a-visit-counter-Tanvi-Kale/needs-director.md

    Given:The details about the parking area and vehicles entries

-   When:The visiting specialists are planning to visits
+   When:The visiting specialists are planning to visit

-   Then:Some parking slots must be reserved for them
+   Then:Some parking slots must be blocked for regular visitors